suvanbanerjee/resume/README.md

 3. Compile the LaTeX source to generate the PDF resume.
 4. You can also publish your resume online if desired.

-Feel free to modify this README file and the repository to suit your specific needs.

 ## AutoCV

 This repository is fork of  AutoCV .
 It is a LaTeX template for creating a clean and organized Resume.
 It includes a GitHub Action that automatically compiles the Resume in LaTeX format into a PDF and publishes a new PDF version when changes are pushed to the repository.
 The PDF is published to GitHub Pages